A paperwork-less guide on how to open a German bank account without an address made possible with N26 mobile bank.

 You’ll eventually require an Anmeldung for various essential reasons.

 But don’t despair!
 We reveal how to effortlessly get Anmeldung in our 3 Easy Step Guide.
+You’ll first need to rent an apartment that offers Anmeldung though.

 Trying to learn German?
 We’ve tried and tested 22 FREE ways you can learn German for free!
 From the best YouTube channels and online German courses, to free German podcasts and German Netflix shows.